tigerbeetle/tigerbeetle/docs/operating/hardware.md

 TigerBeetle requires only a single core per replica machine.
 TigerBeetle at present [does not utilize more cores](../about/performance.md#single-core-by-design), but may in future.

+It's recommended to have at least one additional core free for the operating system.

+## Network

+A minimum of a 1Gbps network connection is recommended.

 ## Multitenancy